Nolan Ryan’s Finest Moments of His Career

 In a remarkable display of pitching dominance, Ryan threw his fifth no-hitter against the Los Angeles Dodgers.
 At 34 years old, he was still at the top of his game, striking out 11 batters and showing no signs of slowing down, which made him the outright no-hitter record holder, surpassing Sandy Koufax.

-Ryan’s record-breaking performance against the Montreal Expos was iconic.
-He set a new Major League record by striking out his 3,509th batter, surpassing Walter Johnson’s long-standing mark.
-That day, Ryan demonstrated why he was the strikeout king, and he broke his records in the later years.
+His record-breaking performance against the Montreal Expos was iconic.
+Ryan set a new Major League record by striking out his 3,509th batter, surpassing Walter Johnson’s long-standing mark.
+That day, he demonstrated why he was the strikeout king, and he broke his records in the later years.

 Joining the Rangers (1989)